8. Recursion#

 5

-Think Julia, Exercise 6-8: The greatest common divisor (GCD) of \(a\) and \(b\) is the largest number that divides both of them with no remainder.
+(From Think Julia, Exercise 6-8) The greatest common divisor (GCD) of two integers \(a\) and \(b\) is the largest integer that divides both of them without a remainder.

 return a